alan-turing-institute/DetectorChecker/development_docs/testing builds.md

 We want to test the package on Mac OS, Linux and Windows.
 The following instructions details how to run tests on all these machines, assuming you are testing on a Mac OS machine without access to Windows or Linux.

+It is **very important** to test the build on Windows before merging into the Master branch, as we are not using continuous integration for Windows at the moment.

 ## Testing on Mac